Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Gestalt :

 \ gə-ˈstält \ noun; psychology: an organized whole that is perceived as more than the sum of its parts.
-Also, broadly: the general quality or character of something.
+And also, broadly: the general quality or character of something.

 "The gestalt of bowling three perfect games in a row when the bowling alley was closed caused Chad Jr. to forget to disinfect the shoe rentals."